 Organizations that utilize debt in their capital structure face more business risk than purely equity-financed organizations.
 Since such companies are obligated to make regular interest payments to lenders, they are also more operationally leveraged.
 This is because there will always be a cash drain – interest payments – that may hinder the company’s profitability.
 Investors consider companies that utilize a lot of debt financing as riskier.
 This is because the more debt a company takes on, the higher the probability of the company defaulting on its loans.

 To measure the financial leverage effect, we can use the following equation:

 The FLE measure can be used to quantify the sensitivity of net income to operating income.
 The main items separating these figures are the company’s interest payments, taxes, and depreciation and amortization.
 Those costs are highly dependent upon the company’s capital structure.
 FLE aims to measure the degree of financial leverage that a business faces, based on its capital structure.

 Suppose a given business’ FLE is 1.5.
-That means that if its operating income increases by 10%, its net income would increase by 15%.
+That means that if its operating income increased by 10%, then its net income would increase by 15%.
 You find the effect on net income by multiplying the change in operating income by the FLE number.